elastisys/ck8s-cluster/WIP-CHANGELOG.md

 ### Added
 - The master and worker VMs in openstack can now, optionally, have anti-affinity or soft anti-affinity.
 Soft anti-affinity is not available in Safespring.
 - Documentation describing which api extensions that are used by ck8s.
+- Customers now have rights to configure their Alertmanager.

 ### Fixed
 - Added quotes to handle special characters (e.g for password etc) in cloud.conf.